mpc-alliance/mpc-alliance.github.io/key management for blockchain.md

 ---
-title: Key management in blockchain systems
+title: Threshold Signing in Blockchains
 parent: MPC Use Cases
 grand_parent: Contents
 has_children: true
 nav_order: 1
 ---

-# Key management in Blockchain Systems
+# Threshold Signing in Blockchains

 Threshold signature scheme (TSS) is a sub field of MPC computing digital signatures in a distributed way.